johnhebron/portfolio-hugo/content/_index.md

           date_start: '2017-06-01'
           description: "In support of the 2017 and 2018 *Hackout*, Austin's first and only LGBTQIA+ entrepreneurship weekend, I secured corporate sponsorship from BigCommerce to support the event, encouraged participation resulting in multiple BigCommerce employee teams, and was lucky enough to participate in the weekend events as a member of my own team.
           <br><br>
           As an overlap between LGBTQIA+ and entrepreneurship, Hackout holds a special place in my heart.
-If you look closely, you can still see a number of past BigCommerce employees featured on the Hackout website and videos!"
+If you look closely, you can still see a number of past BigCommerce employees featured on the Hackout website and videos!
+          <br><br>
+          To see an overview of HackOut with a special intro by *yours truly*, check out this video: <a href='https://www.youtube.com/watch?v=RrZzOmH-sTw'>https://www.youtube.com/watch?v=RrZzOmH-sTw</a>"
           organization: Startout
           organization_url: https://swhackout.org
           title: 'Corporate Sponsorship/Participant'